KellyP5/Desktop-Gym-Scheduler/Deliverable1.md

     - https://github.com/amehlhase316/Neujahrskranz/tree/US-68
     - https://github.com/amehlhase316/Neujahrskranz/tree/US-2
     - https://github.com/amehlhase316/Neujahrskranz/tree/US-15

-   **GitHub links to your Unit Tests (up to 3 links):

-    - link1
-    - link2

-  **GitHub links to your Code Reviews (up to 3 links):

-    - link1
-    - link2

-  **How did you contribute to Static Analysis:

-    - link1
-    - link2

  **What was your main contribution to the Quality Policy documentation?:

     - info

 #### Alex Mack:
   **Links to GitHub commits with main code contribution (up to 5 links):